The module covers the following:

 This module aims to give you a theoretical understanding and practical experience of launching a new entrepreneurial venture.
 In so doing, this capstone module enables you to comprehend the role of, and conflicts and interdependencies between, different business and management disciplines; thus, it provides you with an insight into how decision-making in each area can impact on the overall performance of the firm.
 The module also aims to foster reflexive practice to facilitate lifelong learning.

 Managing for Sustainability

 This module considers how sustainability principles are applied in organisations, and how to manage for sustainability.
-Through use of multiple learning approaches, the module enables students to practically interact with real businesses to address some sustainability challenges faced by the organisation.
+Through use of multiple learning approaches, the module enables you to practically interact with real businesses to address some sustainability challenges faced by the organisation.

 The module enables you to develop an understanding of the practical dilemmas facing businesses as they seek to respond to multiple, and often, conflicting stakeholders expectations.
-Students will be expected to critically reflect upon their practical experiences and capture these using a learning journal.
+You will be expected to critically reflect upon your practical experiences and capture these using a learning journal.

 Tourism and Sustainability

 This module is concerned with providing an understanding of the theoretical and practical issues relating to environmental, economic and socio-cultural sustainability in tourism.
 A day long field trip may form part of this module.
 Topics covered include:

 - impact of tourism on physical and cultural environments

 - eco-tourism and heritage